 Her tiara necklace jingles, and I like, Pavlov’s dog,

 starving, my mouth a lake, swallow in response.

 She I can assemble, from my vast pornographic collage:

 nipples hidden by scallop shells as businessmen snatch fish

 startled my gaze to her sunbathed cheeks.
 Inked upon her T-shirt,

 bold words fading: “I am a girl.
 So, what’s your superpower?”

-I am no robot.
+Not a robot.
 I am human.
 My too-happy laughter is fine.”

 Her mother’s smile testifies a recipe of certainty and pride,